DanielLowry/cursor_usage_tracker/apps/web/SETUP.md

 3. Enable "Developer mode" in the top right
 4. Drag and drop the downloaded .zip file into Chrome
 5. The extension icon will appear in your toolbar
-6. Click the icon and use "Capture Session Data" when needed
+6. Click the icon and configure the upload URL in the popup
+7. Use "Capture Session Data" when needed

 ## Troubleshooting